hafeezkhan909/DiT-Linear-Probing/README.md

   --block_num layer-13 \
   --use_amp
 ```

-This command loads the pretrained DiT backbone (frozen), extracts denoised features from the specified diffusion timestep (`--timestep`) and transformer block (`--block_num`), and trains a linear classifier using DDP.
-Mixed precision can be enabled with `--use_amp`.

 Note: Added two linear probing pipelines to the original DiT repo: **`linear_mae_style.py`** (with MAE’s `util/` folder) and **`linear_ddae_style.py`** (with `utils.py`, `download.py`, and `datasets.py`).